Skip to Content

 The difficulty in getting to the falls means that few people visit Madrid Falls, making it much more special!

-Note that there is an entry fee to enter the park, so be sure to check their website for the most up-to-date information.
+There is an entry fee to enter the park, so be sure to check their website for the most up-to-date information.

 Pro Tip: Hike to the falls for a fabulous view with scenic overlooks.